TrellixVulnTeam/swahilipython_SCMU/Doc/library/functools.rst

    than helpful.

    :func:`update_wrapper` may be used with callables other than functions.
-Any attributes named in *assigned* or *updated* that are missing from the object being wrapped are ignored (i.e. this function will not attempt to set them on the wrapper function). :exc:`AttributeError` is still raised if the wrapper function itself is missing any attributes named in *updated*.
+Any attributes named in *assigned* or *updated* that are missing kutoka the object being wrapped are ignored (i.e. this function will not attempt to set them on the wrapper function). :exc:`AttributeError` is still raised if the wrapper function itself is missing any attributes named in *updated*.